With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 (Born in 1963)

-Born on April 9, 1963, in New York City, Marc Jacobs’ life was turned upside-down at the age of 7 when his father died, and his mother responded poorly to his father’s death, embarking on several failed marriages.
+Born on April 9, 1963, in New York City, Marc Jacobs’ life was turned upside-down at the age of 7 when their father died, while the mother embarked on several failed marriages.

-Alienated from his mother after a period of heavy drug and alcohol use that resulted in his checking into a rehab facility, Jacobs moved in with his paternal grandmother on the Upper West Side of Manhattan.
+Alienated from their mother after a period of heavy drug and alcohol use that resulted in rehab facilities, Jacobs moved in with the paternal grandmother on the Upper West Side of Manhattan.

 Well-traveled and educated, with a deep love of aesthetically beautiful things, Jacobs’s grandmother allowed the designer to enjoy a permissive adolescence full of self-exploration.

-American fashion designer Marc Jacobs’ journey began at the Parsons School of Design, and he later landed a position at Perry Ellis.
+Marc Jacobs – an American fashion designer – began his fashion journey at the Parsons School of Design, followed by a paid position at Perry Ellis.

-In 1987, he became the youngest designer to win the Council of Fashion Designers of America Perry Ellis Award for New Fashion Talent.
+In 1987, Jacobs became the youngest designer to win the Council of Fashion Designers of America Perry Ellis Award for New Fashion Talent.

-Working as creative director for Louis Vuitton from 1997 to 2014 – while running his labels, Marc Jacobs and Marc by Marc Jacobs in parallel – the American designer was hailed as a fashion powerhouse and beacon of inspiration.
+Working as creative director for Louis Vuitton from 1997 to 2014 while running his own labels, Marc Jacobs and Marc by Marc Jacobs, in parallel, the American designer was hailed as a fashion powerhouse and beacon of inspiration.

 United States